dmikalova/infrastructure/secrets/README.md

 # Infrastructure Secrets

-This folder contains all of the secrets shared among Terragrunt configurations.
+This folder contains the secrets used by Terragrunt configurations.

 ## Usage